Amy Steadman (part i)

 Just don’t panic.
 Slow down.
 Try and breathe.
 Try and—

-Starved of oxygen, Amy fell back into a rail of expensive designer dresses, pulling half the display down on top of her.
+Starved of oxygen, Amy fell back into a rail of designer dresses, pulling half the display down on top of her.
 She gagged and retched as blood dribbled down the inside of her inflamed throat.
 Unable to focus, she was momentarily aware of frantic, terrified movement all around her.

 Less than a minute after infection, Amy Steadman was dead.